mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 It is very important to run the [compatibility check tool](https://www.examslocal.com/ScheduleExam/Home/CompatibilityCheck) at list a day before the exam on your exam machine (a desktop/laptop of your choice).
 You will not be allowed to take the exam on the exam day if your computer does not pass the compatibility test.

-Especially, you have to prepare a **webcam** and **speaker** and make sure they are proper connected, as they are required during the exam.
+Especially, you have to prepare a **webcam** and **speaker** and make sure they are properly connected, as they are required during the exam.

 ### Bookmark Documentation Links That Matches Kubernetes Version Used In The Exam

-You are only allowed to open one extra browser tab during the exam to access the official documentations.
-You can, however, bookmark links from the documentations.
+You are only allowed to open one extra browser tab during the exam to access the official documentation.
+You can, however, bookmark links from the documentation.

 Before you bookmark any page, check the Kubernetes version used in the exam first from the [Official Q & A](https://www.cncf.io/certification/cka/faq/).
 For example, if the exam (at the time) uses Kubernetes v1.13.
 Then, you may bookmark [Kubernetes API Reference Doc v1.13](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/), rather than the one for the most current version (e.g. v1.15).

 ### Ability to Fast Navigate Inside The Kubernetes API Reference Doc

-Although you are allowed to access other official Kubernetes documentation (e.g. blog, github pages, etc.) during the exam, I am highly recommended to open only [Kubernetes API Reference Doc v1.13](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/) (make sure the version matches the one exam used) at all time, unless you have to check other docs.
+Although you are allowed to access other official Kubernetes documentation (e.g. blog, GitHub pages, etc.) during the exam, I am highly recommended to open only [Kubernetes API Reference Doc v1.13](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/) (make sure the version matches the one exam used) at all time, unless you have to check other docs.

 By navigating in the API Reference Doc, you should get enough information for the exam.
-If you fell that you have to check other docs frequently when doing mock exams, it means you are not proficient in Kubernetes knowledge (in exam level).
-In that case, you may not have enough time to complete all questions in the exam time.
+If you feel that you have to check other docs frequently when doing mock exams, it means you are not proficient in Kubernetes knowledge (at exam level).
+In that case, you may not be able to complete all questions in the exam time.

 With a certain proficiency level of Kubernetes knowledge, An example that you may need to access the API Reference Doc during the exam could be:

 > I want to define a container environment variable with a value from a ConfigMap.
-I remember the yaml configure all the way to the `env` attribute in the container configuration.
-But I don't quite remember the field name in the next level, whether it's called `from` or `valueFrom` or something else.
+I remember the YAML configure to the `env` attribute in the container configuration.
+But I don't quite remember the syntax in the next level, whether it's called `from` or `valueFrom` or something else.

-In the case above, the fastest ways to lookup the field name in that level is to navigate in the API Reference Doc:
+In the case above, the fastest ways to look up the syntax in that level is to navigate in the API Reference Doc:
  1. Navigate to **Pod v1 core** from the panel on the left.
  1. Navigate to **PodSpec**
  1. Navigate to **Container**